 “I could possibly start tomorrow, but I want to finish the project I currently work on.
-It will be very unprofessional and irresponsible from me to leave now.
-I will need two or three weeks to finish the work and train colleagues to continue it.
+It would be very unprofessional and irresponsible if I left now.
+I need two or three weeks to finish the work and train colleagues to continue it.
 Then I can start here.”

-“What are the next steps of the recruiting process?”
+“What are the next steps of interviewing process?”

 “Can you tell me something more about the working environment?”

 “What are the goals of your company (sales department) in one, five and ten years time?”

-- Interview Questions in Detail – Long articles describing the most difficult questions in an interview in detail. you can find here more about why should we hire you question, weakness interview question as well as many other questions.
+- Interview Questions in Detail – Detailed analysis of the most difficult questions.
+You can find here more about “why should we hire you” question, weakness interview question as well as many other.

-- Interview Attire – Special Tips – Learn how to dress effectively for your job interview.
-Impress the interviewer not only with your answers.
+- Interview Attire – Learn how to dress for your job interview to make a perfect first impression.

-- What Job Is Right for You?
-If you are not sure what step to take in your career, have a look at this article.
+- What Job Is Right for Me?
+If you are not sure about your next career step, have a look at this article.

-- Types of Interview Questions – Find out more about behavioral, situational, personal or perhaps group interview questions.
+- Types of Interview Questions – Find out more about behavioral, situational, personal, etc. interview questions.

-- Unique Job Interview Tips – Answers to interview questions represent just part of your success in an interview.
-Few good tips can help you a lot on your way to a dream job.
+- Unique Job Interview Tips – Few good tips can help you a lot on your way to a dream job.

-- Practice Interview Questions – To practice the questions (for example from this article) with a friend before an interview can help a lot.
-Find out how to practice the questions well and effectively.
+- Practice Interview Questions – To practice the questions and answers with a friend before an interview is an excellent way of preparation.
+Find out how to practice it effectively.